30-Minute Chicken Noodle Soup Recipe (Better Than Store-Bought!)

 • Add minced garlic

-• Stir continuously for 30 seconds (garlic burns easily!)
+• Stir continuously for 30 seconds (important: garlic burns easily!)

 3. Season the base: